-Jay Garrigan, whose voice has been compared to a mix of Rob Halford, Freddie Mercury and Jeff Buckley, writes skewed, confessional rock/pop songs and currently performs them with his band The-Eyebrows.
+Jay Garrigan, whose voice has been compared to a mix of David Byrne, Rob Halford, Freddie Mercury and Jeff Buckley, writes skewed, confessional rock/pop songs and currently performs them with his band The-Eyebrows.
 Also, Jay constantly records solo material and occasionally produces other bands in his Stealth Kitty Studio.

 Consistently, Jay Garrigan has been a member of some of Charlotte, North Carolina’s most beloved and highly regarding acts during the height of their success, including 2nd Skin, Violet Strange (RCA, Esker), Laburnum (Deep South Records), Virginia Reel, Transmission Fields (Spectra Records), Poprocket, Garrigan (Spectra Records) and Temperance League.